Code-Institute-Submissions/CI-MS2-Book-Reading-Planner/README.md

 ***
 ## UX
 User stories:
-- I want to know when I finish reading a book, or how much I have to read when I set a goal.
+- I want to know when I finish reading a book, or how much I have to read when I set a goal
 - I consider buying a book, and want to know approximately how much effort I have to put into reading it
 - I'd like to see in my calendar what pages I have to read of a certain book
 - I want to print a reading plan and pin it on my fridge as a reminder